-The Alliance in March 2023 admitted three affiliate members.
+The Alliance in 2023 admitted four affiliate members.
 They are (in alphabetical order):

 Fortis BC is a Canadian-owned and BC-based company that delivers renewable energy, natural gas and electricity to 1.2 million customers in 135 BC communities, and 58 First Nations communities.

 It owns approximately 50,000 km of natural gas lines and 7,260 km of electric transmission and distribution power lines.

 Fortis has two LNG plants in BC, at Mount Hayes near Ladysmith on Vancouver Island, and the major Tilbury plant in Delta.
 It is working on plans to expand the Tilbury operation and to add a marine jetty on the Fraser River.

 Fortis is also building, and will operate, the Eagle Mountain – Woodfibre gas pipeline to feed the Woodfibre LNG export facility.

 LNG Canada is building an LNG export facility at Kitimat BC, in the traditional territory of the Haisla Nation.
 The plant is expected to go into operation in mid-2025.